Go inside the complicated history of what year it is right now, according to the cultures and religions that don't

-As we prepare to usher in 2018, it’s a good time to remember that the year is only a number.
-An arbitrary number at that.
+As we prepare to usher in each new year, it’s a good time to remember that the year is only a number, an arbitrary number at that.
 In fact, there are a plethora of calendars around the world that differ greatly from the Gregorian calendar.
-So what year is it according to the world’s other various calendars?
+So, what year is it according to the world’s other various calendars?

 The Gregorian calendar is the most widely used internationally.
 Named after Pope Gregory XIII, who introduced it in October 1582, the calendar that we all think of as definitive and immutable was itself simply an alteration of the earlier Julian calendar.

 When that switch happened, the world may very well have been due for a change, given that the Julian calendar had been in effect since January 1, 45 B.C.
 Still, not everyone thought this change was a good idea.

 In fact, many churches in Protestant countries considered it to be a Catholic plot and refused to get with the program until 170 years later.
 To this day, some holdout churches still observe Easter under the Julian calendar.